celupa/DocsIntern/README.md

 ## Installation
 I can't afford the subscription culture to dry up the treasury.
 As a result, the installation may be a little hacky.
 Hosting a ~10 GB application is not free.
-Therefore, the app's **OneDrive** folder contains the necessary files to install and run the app.
+Therefore, the app's **OneDrive** folder contains the necessary files to install and run the app locally.
-The OneDrive source has been stripped of unecessary files (README, tests...) but bundles the models together.
+The OneDrive source has been stripped of unecessary files (README, tests...) but bundles the **quant_models** and the **sample_data** together.
 The rational is to have something that's usable out of the box (quantized models and vectorizer) outside the environment set-up.

 * Download the zip file from OneDrive:
-* Extract the contents into a folder named *DocsIntern*
+* Use the extracted folder as development container.
+Folder must have the following static name *DocsIntern*
-* Install the dependencies
+* Install dependencies via *env.yml*
-* Run app.py
+* Run *app.py*
 <br/>

 ## Models, Requirements & Limitations